opendatacube/datacube-ows/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-datacube-wms could always use more documentation, whether as part of the
+datacube-ows could always use more documentation, whether as part of the
-official datacube-wms docs, in docstrings, or even on the web in blog posts,
+official datacube-ows docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback
 ~~~~~~~~~~~~~~~

-The best way to send feedback is to file an issue at https://github.com/v0lat1le/datacube_wms/issues.
+The best way to send feedback is to file an issue at https://github.com/opendatacube/datacube-ows/issues .

 If you are proposing a feature: